-Part 2 will look at preparation of parts and starting assembly of the 3D printer and extruder.
+Link > Part 2 looks at preparation of parts and starting assembly of the 3D printer and extruder.

-Part 3 will tackle the final machine assembly, hot-end, electronics setup, and wiring.
+Link > Part 3 tackles the final machine assembly, hot-end, electronics setup, and wiring.

-Part 4 will get to grips with the firmware, setup, calibration and first movements of the Printer.
+Link > Part 4 gets to grips with the firmware, setup, calibration and first movements of the Printer.

 Part 5 will see us setting up Slic3r with 3DR, use some test parts to level our bed and have some 3D Printing Fun!

 If you missed my Intro video last month about 3DR, take a look at the video below, I explain some of the reasons I designed this printer.

 I also had it running live and printing all sorts of multi-coloured objects (that's another future post :) at the recent London Mini Maker-Faire,